 - If the car was a lease or rental car

-- Maintenance History if it was reported by the facility
+- Maintenance History if the facility reported it

 - Frame Damage

 Always run a history report to find out major title problems.
-But keep in mind that issues can be missed by these services.
+But keep in mind that these services can miss issues.